TLabAltoh/TLab-Spline/README.md

 # TLabCurveTool
 This is a utility tool for Unity that allows you to place objects in a sequence like Blender's curves.
+It can also be used as a simple curve.
 [I made it based on this tutorial.](https://www.youtube.com/playlist?list=PLFt_AvWsXl0d8aDaovNztYf6iTChHzrHP)

 ## Screenshot